wildcat7534/DicoOrdo/README.md

  1. We must be able to know thanks to the keyword in if a key is in our dictionary (key in dictionary).

- l.
-We must be able to request the size of the dictionary with the len function.
+ 1. We must be able to request the size of the dictionary with the len function.

- l.
-We must be able to display our dictionary directly in the interpreter or through the print function.
+ 1. We must be able to display our dictionary directly in the interpreter or through the print function.
 	The display must be similar to that of the usual dictionaries ({cle1: value1, cle2: value2, ...}).

- l.
-The object must set the sort methods to sort and reverse to reverse.
-The sorting of the object must
-	be done according to the keys.
+ 1. The object must set the sort methods to sort and reverse to reverse.
+The sorting of the object must be done according to the keys.

- l.
-The object must be able to be traveled.
-When one writes for a dictionary, one has to go through the
-	list of keys contained in the dictionary. ## I did'nt made it too :/
+ 1. The object must be able to be traveled.
+When one writes for a dictionary, one has to go through the list of keys contained in the dictionary. ## I did'nt made it too :/

- l.
-Like the dictionaries, three methods keys () (returning the list of keys), values ​​() (returning the
-	list of values) and items () (returning couples (key, value)) must be implemented.
+ 1. Like the dictionaries, three methods keys () (returning the list of keys), values ​​() (returning the list of values) and items () (returning couples (key, value)) must be implemented.
 The return type of these methods is left to your initiative: it can be iterators or generators (as long as you can browse them).

- l.
-We must be able to add two ordered dictionaries (dico1 + dico2); the keys and values ​​of the second
-	dictionary are added to the first.
+ 1. We must be able to add two ordered dictionaries (dico1 + dico2); the keys and values ​​of the second dictionary are added to the first.